Medically reviewed by Drugs.com. Last updated on Aug 20, 2020.

 Special Populations: Renal Function Impairment

-In patients with severe renal function impairment, there is a 4.5- and 2-fold increase in mean AUC and Cmax, respectively, and prolonged elimination t½.
+In patients with severe renal function impairment, there is a 4.2- and 1.8-fold increase in mean AUC and Cmax, respectively, and prolonged elimination t½.

 Special Populations: Hepatic Function Impairment